 When you answer questions on Quora, LinkedIn, or Alignable you are posting your expert opinion.
 However, you will completely blow your credibility if you just splattered your answer across the internet and left “…your write two thank theirs udder weighs too due thinks…” without correction.

 Here are some tips – First, write the really important things in Word and then use the Review tab for the Spelling & Grammar check.
 Second, before you cut and paste your masterpiece or hit send, read your writing aloud.
 Yes, you may feel a little silly sitting at your desk or the kitchen table reading your post like a second grader with your lips moving, but it will save you lots of other embarrassment.
-Your brain will stumble on the words that are misspelled, missing, or misplaced giving you the opportunity to correct the errors, READ IT AGAIN, and finally send it along.
+Your brain will stumble on the words that are misspelled, missing, or misplaced giving you the opportunity to correct the errors.
+Edit as necessary, READ IT AGAIN, and finally send it along.

 If, by an odd chance, you do post something that does have an error in it, go back and fix it.
 You are only human, after all.